SlimShadyIAm/ZenYourPython/forloops.md

 ```

 ### Pythonic
-The advantage of using `zip` over the "unpythonic" approach is that, in addition to the syntax being cleaner, it also handles the case where one list is longer than the other.
+The advantage of using `zip` over the "Not pythonic" approach is that, in addition to the syntax being cleaner, it also handles the case where one list is longer than the other.
 In this case it exhausts the shortest list and then simply terminates.

 ```py